Kerala Film Fraternity To Honor Thespian Madhu

 The veteran, now an avid YouTuber, has seen it all in a career that began in 1963 and today he leads a retired life at his small home in the capital, along with his only daughter Uma, who lives next door to him.

-Speaking to IANS: noted producer G. Sureshkumar who is the live wire of the two-day event to be held here said on the first day that they will be screening “a 45-minute documentary on Madhu Sir shot by Pushpan Divakaran.”
+noted producer G Sureshkumar who is the live wire of the two-day event to be held here said on the first day that they will be screening “a 45-minute documentary on Madhu Sir shot by Pushpan Divakaran.”

 “The next day will see a four-hour long cultural event programme which will see songs sung by our seasoned veteran singers .
 Present on the occasion will be all the leading stars who have acted with Madhu Sir,” said Sureskumar who is the father of National Award winning actress Keerthy Suresh and also husband of yesteryear popular actress Maneka.